Janie Terrero: Activism

-A Suffragist since the age of 18, she joined the Women's Social and Political Union (WSPU) in 1908.
+A Suffragist since the age of 18, Janie Terrero joined the Women's Social and Political Union (WSPU) in 1908.
 She was also a member of the National Union of Women's Suffrage Societies (NUWSS).
 She formed a local branch of the Women's Social and Political Union in Pinner in Middlesex in 1910, becoming its Honorary Secretary.
 At her home 'Rockstone House' she and her husband gave drawing-room parties in support of the WSPU in 1905 and 1907.
 In 1911 Lady Constance Bulwer-Lytton was the guest speaker at a garden party given by the Terreros in support of the WSPU at their home.
-Like many other suffragettes, Janie Terrero avoided the 1911 Census, which only lists her husband at their home address.
+Like many other suffragettes, Janie Terrero boycotted the 1911 Census, which only lists her husband at their home address.

+In 1910, following Black Friday, Terrero hosted four injured suffragettes in her home whilst they recovered from their injuries at the hands of the police.
+She supported suffragettes imprisoned in Holloway Prison over Christmas 1911 with a hamper, and received an embroidered handkerchief in thanks from Cissie Wilcox, who had been one of the injured suffragettes who recuperated at her home the previous year.
 By 1912 the Terreros were living in Harrow.

-She was among 200 women arrested in March 1912 who had taken part in a window-smashing campaign in London to coincide with the reading of the Conciliation Bill in Parliament.
-Terrero had the support of her husband Manuel Terrero, who was a member of the Men's League for Women's Suffrage.
+Terrero was among 200 women arrested in March 1912 who had taken part in a window-smashing campaign in London to coincide with the reading of the Conciliation Bill in Parliament.
+Terrero had the support of her husband Manuel, who was a member of the Men's League for Women's Suffrage.
 She had not wanted him to know of her involvement in the campaign beforehand “as I know with your usual kindness and consideration for me you would want to come too, this I could not allow” ....
 “I feel my honour as a woman at stake and I must take up my stand with the rest.
 If I should get into prison don't pay my fine but let me go through it properly ...”
 On 2 March 1912 she appeared at Bow Street Magistrates' Court to answer charges of wilful damage after smashing windows.
 On being convicted at the London Sessions on 19 March 1912 she received a sentence of four months in Holloway Prison where she went on hunger strike and was twice force-fed.
 A prison doctor ended her force-feeding, presumably because of the effect it was having on her health, and she was released a few days before the end of her sentence.
+Whilst she was imprisoned and on hunger strike, her cat Blackie refused to eat at home and died.
 Her signature is among those embroidered on The Suffragette Handkerchief in Holloway in March 1912.